MarcToussaint/robotics-course/docs/source/simlab1.rst

 animate objects, rendering an RGB and depth image from the scene with plain OpenGL depending on the camera frame.
 Read the docs of _Simulation.

+Specific deliverables:

+* Be able to walk through the Simulation.h (C++ header) and explain roughly each method.